serde-rs/serde-rs.github.io/_src/attr-flatten.md

 # Struct flattening

-The `flatten` attribute serves the following two common use cases.
+The `flatten` attribute inlines keys from a field into the parent struct. `flatten` may be used any number of times within the same struct.
+It is supported only within structs that have named fields, and the attribute can only be applied to a struct or map field.

-It is supported only within structs that have named fields.
-It may be used any number of times within the same struct.
+The `flatten` attribute serves the following two common use cases:

 ### Factor out frequently grouped keys